dimazelinskyi/spring-boot-and-elastic/README.md

 ![alt text](./etc/sb_el.png "Spring Boot and Elasticsearch")

-### This repository will contain basic example how to use Elasticsearch with Spring Boot
+## Very simple example of usage Elasticsearch and Spring Boot together

+#### Some short info from Wikipedia:
+ 1. Elasticsearch - is a search server based on Lucene.
+ 2. Spring Boot - is Spring's convention-over-configuration solution for creating stand-alone, production-grade Spring based Applications that you can "just run".

 #### Prerequisites:

-1. IntelliJ IDEA.
+1. IntelliJ IDEA or any other Java IDE.
-2. Installed Maven and synchronized with IntelliJ
+2. Installed Maven and synchronized with your IDE.

 #### First step:

-1. Create maven project in your IntelliJ IDEA.
+1. Create maven project in your IDE.
 2. Add dependencies:

 ```xml